schneidermatic/Elastax/stack-015/README.md

-# miniobs-015 / Basic Architecture
+# stack-015 / Basic Architecture

-This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. miniobs-015 has the trial license and the basic security features enabled.
+This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. elastic-stax-015 has the trial license and the basic security features enabled.
 So all license based features are activated (Machine Learning, Watcher etc ...) by default.
 In addition ssl encryption is activated for Kibana so that the 'Alerting' feature is also enabled.

 ![Elastic Stack Basic Architecture](../resources/assets/images/BasicArchitecture-01.png)

-Please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.
+Please give us a [GitHub Star](https://github.com/schneidermatix/elastic-stax/stargazers) if you like the project.
 Thank you in advance!

 ![Made with Herzblut](../resources/assets/images/MadeWithHerzblut01.png) <br>

 ###### PREREQUISITES
 ---
-For running the miniobs-recipes(s) you need the following software components on your host system
+For running the elastic-stax recipes(s) you need the following software components on your host system

 Name           | Reference
 -------------- | ---------------